-Oregon District Court Denies Habeas Corpus for Man Arguing that Neurological Deficits Impaired his Judgment
+Oregon District Court Denies Habeas Corpus for Man Arguing that Neurological Deficits Impaired His Judgment

 Recent Cases in Law and Neuroscience, Curated by the Center for Law, Brain & Behavior and the Shen Neurolaw Lab with support from the Dana Foundation

-On December 21, 2020, an Oregon District Court recommended denial of Justin Metschan-Baertlein’s habeas corpus petition after prosecution scheduled a retrial following a mistrial due to a deadlocked jury.
-Metschan-Baertlein had argued that continued prosecution would violate the Fifth Amendment’s Double Jeopardy Clause and that the trial judge erred in failing to attempt to break the jury’s impasse.
+Summary: On December 21, 2020, an Oregon District Court recommended denial of Justin Metschan-Baertlein’s habeas corpus petition after prosecution scheduled a retrial following a mistrial due to a deadlocked jury.
+Metschan-Baertlein argued that continued prosecution would violate the Fifth Amendment’s Double Jeopardy Clause and that the trial judge erred in failing to attempt to break the jury’s impasse.

-22-year-old Metschan-Baertlein was tried in February 2019 with charges of online corruption of a minor; luring a minor; and attempted rape after being apprehended through a sting operation in which the Washington County Sheriff’s Office posed as a minor online and arranged to meet suspects.
+22-year-old Metschan-Baertlein was tried in February 2019 with charges of online corruption of a minor, luring a minor, and attempted rape after being apprehended through a sting operation in which the Washington County Sheriff’s Office posed as a minor online and arranged to meet suspects.

 At trial, Metschan-Baertlein argued that he had been entrapped and that he lacked requisite intent.
 He also provided expert testimony from a neuropsychologist testifying that he had a neurological condition that impaired his perception of risk and social cues.

 The prosecution argued that the evidence proved beyond a reasonable doubt that Metschan-Baertlein had knowledge of the girl’s age and intended to engage in sexual activity, regardless of any impairment in judgment due to a neurological condition.
 The prosecutor further asserted that arguing entrapment is contradictory to arguing lack of intent, because it is an admission of guilt.